TinyPART/TinyPART/index.md

 # About TinyPART

-TinyPART is German-French project in the joint Call on Cybersecurity, sponsored by the [German Ministry of Education and Research](https://www.bmbf.de/en/index.html) and the [Agence Nationale de la Recherche](https://anr.fr/en/).
+TinyPART is a German-French project in the joint Call on Cybersecurity, sponsored by the [German Ministry of Education and Research](https://www.bmbf.de/en/index.html) and the [Agence Nationale de la Recherche](https://anr.fr/en/).